Generic selectors

 This webinar offers valuable insights into the evolving global landscape of sodium reduction.
 Viewers will gain a deeper understanding of the regulatory challenges and opportunities for sodium reduction, explore the latest advancements in sodium reduction technology, and learn from successful product innovation case studies.
 Join the conversation that will shape the future of sodium reduction and help address this global health crisis.

-Sarah Coe, BSc RNutr, Nutrition Scientist at British Nutrition Foundation
+Nutrition Scientist - British Nutrition Foundation

 Sarah is an AfN-registered nutritionist and has a BSc in Nutrition from the University of Surrey.
 Sarah joined the Science team at the BNF in 2009.
 Sarah is responsible for horizon scanning activities relating to nutrition policy and research and provides editorial and technical support for the British Nutrition Foundation’s journal Nutrition Bulletin.
-Sarah was Technical Editor and Secretariat of BNF’s 2019 Task Force report Cardiovascular Disease: Diet, Nutrition and Emerging Risk Factors, 2nd Edition, and co-authored one of the chapters of this report.

-Alex Woo, PhD, CEO for W2O Food Innovation
+CEO - W2O Food Innovation

-Emma Cahill, MSc, Marketing Director
+Emma Cahill, MSc

 Newsletter Banner